1031 Like Kind Exchange Tax Reform Updates

 Elimination of loopholes.
-Although not the first to call for this, the Biden presidential campaign has called for elimination of certain tax preferences for real estate and “loopholes,” which are reported to include elimination of Section 1031 like-kind exchanges.
+Although not the first to call for this, the Biden presidential campaign has called for elimination of certain tax preferences for real estate and “loopholes,” which are reported to include capping the gain that can be deferred by Section 1031 like-kind exchanges.
 We have educated many in Congress, both Democrats and Republicans, that Section 1031 is not a loophole or an abusive tax-avoidance strategy, and that Section 1031 is instead a powerful stimulant to the US economy that creates jobs, but clearly, this is an ongoing challenge.

 Immediate Expensing.
 The Trump Administration proposed immediate expensing (the ability to write off 100% of the full cost in the year of acquisition) for buildings as part of the TCJA.
 Although the TCJA ultimately limited immediate expensing to personal property assets, the proposal, which would kill Section 1031, is still very much alive.
 The real estate industry (including Qualified Intermediaries) opposes immediate expensing of real property improvements on the basis that it would disrupt real estate markets, and would increase speculative building and transactional activity intended to serve investor tax strategies, not occupant needs.
 Conversely, Section 1031 provides the same tax-deferral, but in a non-disruptive manner that won’t lead to a bubble and burst.

 Current Status of IRC Section 1031